danainjax/bf/NOTES.md

 A. FLOW/REFACTOR
  1. catch all for route hacking/route not found redirect
+ 2. Group reviews on profile page by status (scope method, order by status)

 B. HTML/CSS LAYOUT
     1. Style reader profile info on readers show page